 Earlier in the year, we wrote a blog post detailing how proximity can impact search results.
 Given this, results can vary based on where the user is searching from.

 This can also mean that your own location can skew the results of your research.
 I recommend using this Google Chrome extension that allows you to change your location so you can see unfiltered results.
-And yes, they have it for Firefox as well.

 Are They Breaking Guidelines?